Community

 Here is where you can find all our community news, castings and info on future projects, opportunities, jobs and ways to get involved whether volunteering, performing or supporting in another way.

 We are always looking for ways to grow our community.
-We have the Donate Campaign, a Community Quilt Project, and castings for Mono-Scratched, Seasoned & Bookish — live perfrmances for 2025/26, and an upcoming GoFundMe.
+We have the Donate Campaign, a Community Quilt Project, and castings for Mono-Scratched, and our Community Immersive Project for Black History Month — live performances for 2025/26, and an upcoming GoFundMe.
 Feeling literary?
 We are also looking for contributions to our website, bi-annual zine, and a BLN Anthology of poetry.
 Read below for more information and links to get involved.

 ✍🏾 Website, Zine & Anthology